MicrobiologyETHZ/Methods_in_Microbiomics/docs/transcriptomics/metatranscriptomics.rst

     g1|g2

-Now we're going to look at correlation of marke gene abundance with sequencing depth and the correlation in abundance between different marker genes.
+Now, we're going to look at correlation of marker gene abundance with sequencing depth and the correlation in abundance between different marker genes.

 .. code-block:: r